 **Conde Nast Gold List 2020

 Travelers in search of the Mountain Gorilla head to Rwanda.
-And in Rwanda, one of the most unique lodges is Bisate, a property of Wilderness Safaris.
+And in Rwanda, one of the most unique top end game camps is Bisate, a property of Wilderness Safaris.
 We can’t beat the description from Conde Nast: “Arranged like giant birds’ nests around the natural amphitheater of an eroded volcanic cone, its six thatched pods are inspired by the former royal palace in the southern city of Nyanza.”

 What sets Bisate Lodge apart?
 This camp blends seamlessly into the mountainous region adjacent to Volcanoes National Park.
 This is the place to go if you’re looking for a luxury gorilla trekking experience.